tlswg/draft-ietf-tls-esni/draft-rescorla-tls-esni.md

 ## Split Mode Server Behavior {#backend-server-behavior}

-In Split Mode, the backend server may not know the true SNI and thus will generally be configured to use a single certificate.
-In this case, the backend server ignores the "encrypted_server_name" and may ignore the "server_name" (if any) and completes the handshake as usual.
-If the backend server knows the true SNI, e.g., via the mechanism described in {{communicating-sni}}, the backend server MAY use it to complete the handshake.

-Similar to the Shared Mode behavior, the backend server in Split Mode SHOULD pad the Certificate message, via padding at the record layer such that its length equals the size of the largest possible Certificate (message) covered by the same ESNI key.

-Also, the server MUST include the "encrypted_server_name" extension in EncryptedExtensions, and the value of this extension MUST match PaddedServerNameList.nonce.
-See {{communicating-sni}} for a mechanism to send PaddedServerNameList.nonce to the backend server.
+In Split Mode, the backend server must know PaddedServerNameList.nonce to echo it back in EncryptedExtensions and complete the handshake.
+{{communicating-sni}} describes one mechanism for sending both PaddedServerNameList.sni and PaddedServerNameList.nonce to the backend server.
+Thus, backend servers function the same as servers operating in Shared mode.

 # Compatibility Issues